How to Get Token Listed on Exchanges? | Step by Step Guide

 However, if your goal is to get listed on a top tier exchange and you don’t mind a longer process, then your next question should be “do I have a budget to spend on listing fees in excess of $100,000- $1,000,000?”

-If yes, then you can go right after the top tier exchanges.
-If no such budget is available, then not all is lost, as you could get your coin listed on a top tier crypto exchange at no cost if it was to win, for example, Binance’s monthly crypto project listing vote.
+If yes, then you can go right after all of the top tier exchanges.
+If no such budget is available, then not all is lost.
+You could get your coin listed on a top tier crypto exchange, such as Kraken at no cost, or on Binance via the Launchpad/Launchpool application.

 Avoiding scam & fraud